divettemarco/PSFDemo/README.md

 this is not included.

 ## Device Inputs and Outputs
 The input device is set as the default input of the system.
-If using a laptop microphone then utterances might not be clipped correctly, so consider using another input device (ex.
-Audio Volt).
+If using a laptop microphone then utterances might not be clipped correctly, so consider using another input device (e.g. a high quality microphone connected through an Audio Volt).

 The laptop speakers are set as the output device.